stakater/kubestackplus-docs/content/for-developers/how-to-guides/deploy-multiple-apps-with-tilt/deploy-multiple-apps-with-tilt.md

 ## Local Source

-A local source refers to a microservice that has been cloned locally, where you are making changes for development or modifying the current version.
+Local source refers to a microservice that has been cloned locally, where you are making changes for development or modifying the current version.

 ## Remote Source

-A Remote Source refers to a microservice that is already running in a development or production environment.
+Remote source refers to a microservice that is already running in a development or production environment.
 You can deploy it in a sandbox environment as a dependency for your locally cloned microservice.

 ### Setup meta Tilt file and application